Arbitrated Indirect Treatment Comparisons

 \section{Introduction}

-In support of Health Technology Assessment (HTA) submission, we often need to conduct indirect treatment comparisons (ITC).
-One common type of ITC is population-adjusted indirect comparisons (PATC), in which individual patient data (IPD) in one trial and aggregate data (AgD) in the other trial are used to adjust for differences between trials in the distribution of variables that influence outcome \citep{phillippo2016nice}.
-The two most popular PATC methods are the Matching Adjusted Indirect Comparison (MAIC) and the Simulated Treatment Comparison (STC) \citep{caro2010no, signorovitch2010comparative, ishak2015simulation, phillippo2016nice}.
+In support of health technology assessment (HTA) submissions, we often need to conduct indirect treatment comparisons (ITC).
+One common type of ITC is population-adjusted indirect comparisons (PAIC), in which individual patient data (IPD) in one trial and aggregate data (AgD) in the other trial are used to adjust for differences between trials in the distribution of variables that influence outcome \citep{phillippo2016nice}.
+The two most popular PAIC methods are the matching adjusted indirect comparison (MAIC) and the simulated treatment comparison (STC) \citep{caro2010no, signorovitch2010comparative, ishak2015simulation, phillippo2016nice}.

 Two scenarios in which PAIC can be applied have been identified, resulting in anchored PAIC and unanchored PAIC \citep{signorovitch2012matching}.
 In the anchored PAIC scenario, a randomized controlled clinical trial (RCT) with IPD comparing treatment A with comparator C (the AC trial) is utilized, along with another RCT with AgD comparing treatment B with comparator C (the BC trial).
 In the unanchored PAIC scenario, a single-arm trial with IPD (which may come from the treatment arm of an RCT) is used together with another single-arm trial with AgD (which may originate from the treatment arm of another RCT).
 In this paper, the focus is placed on anchored PAIC, and it is noted that all discussions are readily extendable to unanchored PAIC.